 3. Viper Island

 Viper Island witnessed a dark and tragic chapter in India's history during British colonial rule.
 This infamous island gained notoriety for its role as a desolate prison, becoming a stark symbol of oppression and sacrifice.
+Historical landmarks in Andaman, including Viper Island, serve as poignant reminders of the resilience of those who suffered under colonial rule and the enduring quest for freedom and justice.

 During the tumultuous 1857 uprising, Viper Island served as a place of incarceration for the first political prisoners who dared to challenge British rule.
 It instilled fear among those who opposed the imperial regime, as it was synonymous with cruelty and inhumane treatment.
 The prisoners were put under harsh conditions, isolation, and brutal punishments, reflecting the iron fist with which the British sought to suppress dissent.

 Visiting Viper Island today, visitors encounter an eerie aura of historical significance.
 Although the original structures have succumbed to time and the elements, the remnants of its past still linger, echoing the struggles of those who suffered within its confines.
 The ruins, though dilapidated, speak volumes about the atrocities committed and the courage exhibited by the prisoners who refused to surrender their ideals.
+Historical landmarks in Andaman, such as Viper Island, stand as somber testaments to the human spirit's endurance in the face of adversity and injustice.

 4. Anthropological Museum